Skip to main content

 Synergistic Amplification with Growth Hormone Secretagogues

-Expanding the therapeutic model further, the combination of TRT (GH) secretagogues like CJC-1295 and Ipamorelin introduces another layer of systemic optimization.
+Expanding the therapeutic model further, the combination of TRT with growth hormone (GH) secretagogues like CJC-1295 and Ipamorelin introduces another layer of systemic optimization.
 These peptides act on the hypothalamic-pituitary-somatotropic (HPS) axis.
 CJC-1295 is a GHRH analogue that stimulates the pituitary to release GH, while Ipamorelin is a ghrelin mimetic that acts on a separate receptor to amplify this release and suppress somatostatin, a hormone that inhibits GH.

 The clinical rationale for this combination is based on the well-documented synergistic relationship between the gonadal and somatotropic axes.
 Testosterone has been shown to amplify the GH response to GHRH.
 Therefore, an individual on a well-managed TRT protocol will experience a more robust release of GH in response to peptide stimulation than they would otherwise.